 But people with binge eating disorder have a different relationship with food — they feel like they've lost all control over how much they're eating, like they can't stop.
 They also binge more frequently — at least twice a week for several months.

-For people with binge eating disorder, at first food may provide feelings of calm or comfort or stop them feeling other difficult feelings, but if bingeing continues, it can cause anxiety, guilt and distress.
-A binge usually involves eating unusually large amounts of food quickly and feel completely out of control as they do it.
-These behaviors can become a habit, and is often alternated with dieting.
+For people with binge eating disorder, at first food may provide feelings of calm or comfort or stop them from feeling upset.
+But if bingeing continues, it can cause anxiety, guilt and distress.
+A binge usually involves eating unusually large amounts of food quickly.
+While bingeing, a person feels completely out of control.
+These behaviors can become a habit, which is often alternated with dieting.

-Binge eating disorder is more common in people who are obese, but it affects people of healthy weight as well.
-However, there's little information on how many kids and teens are affected because the condition has only recently been recognized, and some may be too embarrassed to seek help for it.
+Binge eating disorder is more common in people who are overweight or obese, but it affects people of healthy weight as well.
+However, there's little information on how many kids and teens have it because the condition has only recently been recognized.
+Some people may be too embarrassed to seek help for it.

 Also, because most binge eating is done alone, even if their kids may be gaining weight, parents might not be aware that it's due to bingeing.

-While most people with other eating disorders (like anorexia and bulimia) are female, an estimated third of those with binge eating disorder are male.
+While other eating disorders (like anorexia and bulimia) are much more common in females, about a third of those with binge eating disorder are male.
 Adults in treatment (including 2% of adult Americans — roughly 1 million to 2 million people) often say their problems started in childhood or adolescence.